In-depth Guides

 Type narrowing with template guards

 A structural directive in a template controls whether that template is rendered at run time.
-Some structural directives want to perform type narrowing based the type of an input expression.
+Some structural directives want to perform type narrowing based on the type of input expression.

 There are two narrowings which are possible with input guards: